gemandyruby/gemandyruby.github.io/_stories/artschool.md

 When she finally came down from the handstand, she transitioned seamlessly into a seated pose, her breathing completely even.
 “Well?” she asked, glancing at Ruby.
 “That should’ve given you enough material to finish my masterpiece.”

 Ruby set her pencil down, her face a mixture of frustration and awe.
-“You’re impossible.”

-Gem smirked, brushing her hair over her shoulder.
-“And yet, here I am, making your life interesting.
-You’re welcome.”

 The other students burst into applause, and Gem took a mock bow from her seated position.
 “Thank you, thank you.
 Don’t all fight to draw me next week.”

 Ruby groaned, burying her face in her hands.
 “I don’t know how I’m related to you.”